 The high dropout rate not only means personal disaster for hundreds of thousands of youngsters but threatens French competitiveness and makes society pay a high price.
-The cost of each unqualified young person throughout their life is estimated at €230,000, or nearly €30 billion of debt each year.
+The cost of each unqualified young person throughout their life is estimated at €230,000, or nearly €30 billionearof. debt each y